out4b/cdif/README.md

 To achieve this, CDIF design is inspired by UPnP and try to define a common device model for different kinds of smart home and IoT devices.
 UPnP has a well defined, hybrid device model with interchangable services describing a device's capabilities.
 This made it look like a good start point for a common IoT device model.
 The application level of device profile of other popluar open connectivity standards, such as Bluetooth LE, ZWave, ONVIF etc. also can be mapped to this service oriented architecture.
 An example of mapping from Bluetooth LE GATT profile to CDIF's common device model can be found at [CDIF BLE manager module](https://github.com/out4b/cdif-ble-manager).

 Upon device discovery process, this JSON based device model is sent to client side through CDIF's RESTful interface, thus clients web apps would know how to send action commands, get latest device states event update.
-By doing this, CDIF presents client side a top level device abstraction and application profile for all devices connected to a gateway.
+By doing this, CDIF presents client side a top level device abstraction and application level profile for all devices connected to a gateway.
 For more information about this JSON based device model, please refer to spec/ folder in the source repository.

 At the lower level, CDIF provides a set of uniformed APIs to group different types of devices into modules.
 Each module can manage one or more devices in same category, such as Bluetooth LE, ZWave, UPnP and etc. Although in this design, vendor's non-standard, proprietary implementations may also be plugged-in and present to client side this JSON based device model, to ensure interoperability, proprietary implementation are encouraged to follow open IoT connectivity standards as much as possible.